Homeโ€บCalculatorsโ€บSportsโ€บCycling Power (FTP) Calculator

 Sports

-Estimate your Functional Threshold Power (FTP) from a 20-minute test and get your 7 Coggan power training zones in watts instantly.
+Estimate your Functional Threshold Power (FTP) from a 20-minute test and get your 7 Coggan power training zones in watts instantly and free.

 Zone% FTPWatts